Science Communications & Marketing Mgr

 Main Duties & Responsibilities:

 - Work closely with the Marketing and Communications Manager to develop, plan and implement multi-channel, multi-stakeholder communications and marketing campaigns, with a particular emphasis on preparation for REF2021.

-- Lead on communications and marketing, especially at the research to policy interface for sustainable development, working with the Global Challenges Academy.
+- Lead on science communications and marketing, including the research to policy interface for sustainable development, working with the Global Challenges Academy.